fok666/public-cv/README.md

 ### Personal details
 - I am 44 years old, maried and have no kids
-- I am from Brazil, currently living in Germany for the last year
+- I am from Brazil, currently living in Germany
+- I enjoy reading dystopian sci-fi novels and tinkering with microcontrollers

 ### My perspicuity comes from:
 - 4 years developing DevSecOps solutions and managing Kubernetes workloads.